temporalio/proposals/versioning/worker-versions.md

 #### Major

-- A backwards-incompatible change to the workflow implementation
+- A backwards-incompatible change to the workflow implementation.
+See more [here](https://docs.temporal.io/docs/concepts/what-is-a-workflow-definition/#deterministic-constraints)
     - Anything that would cause the workflow to fail replay due to nondeterminism, given any possible valid history from the unaltered version of the workflow.
     - Includes changes to data converters or interceptors which would result in such incompatibilities.